Japan indicts man suspected of murdering former Prime Minister Shinzo Abe - KTVZ

 Yamagami has been undergoing psychiatric evaluation in Nara since his arrest last year to determine whether he is mentally fit to stand trial, public broadcaster NHK reported.
 His detention period evaluation expired on Tuesday, NHK added.

-Yamagami was detained at the scene and admitted to shooting the former prime minister, according to Nara Nishi police.
+Yamagami was detained at the scene and admitted to shooting Abe, according to Nara Nishi police.

+Doctors said the bullet that killed the former prime minister was “deep enough to reach his heart” and that he died from excessive bleeding.

 Abe, 67, the former Liberal Democratic Party leader and Japan’s longest-serving prime minister, held office from 2006 to 2007 and again from 2012 to 2020, before resigning due to health reasons.